TheOdinProject/curriculum/rails/advanced_topics.md

 That route would map to the `courses#preview` action.
 You can add as many as you'd like.

-If you'd like to add a non-RESTful route to the whole collection (so you don't need to specify the `:id` attribute, like with the `index` action), you instead use the `#collection` method:
+If you'd like to add a non-RESTful route to the whole collection of your resource (so you don't need to specify the `:id` attribute, like with the `index` action), you instead use the `#collection` method:

     # config/routes.rb
     TestApp::Application.routes.draw do
       resources :courses do
         member do
-          get "preview"  # Preview a single course end
+          get "preview"  # Preview a single course (requires ID) end
         collection do
-          get "upcoming"  # Show a list of all upcoming courses end
+          get "upcoming"  # Show a list of *all* upcoming courses (no ID needed) end
       end
     end